ALES (beer & music!)

 The River, Trails, and Ales Festival will feature beer from local regional breweries.
 Participating Marietta bars & restaurants will each host different regional microbreweries for the weekend.
 Each venue will hold event-themed activities and entertainment and festival participants may wander freely between locations.
 Many events are free of charge!

-ALES: Marietta Brewing Company & Buckeye Brewing Company
+ALES: Marietta Brewing Company & Elevator Brewing Company

 Featured brews on tap:

-5 of Marietta Brewing Company’s own handcrafted beers on tap plus Buckeye Brewing Co.’s Hippie IPA from Cleveland OH!
+5 of Marietta Brewing Company's own handcrafted beers on tap plus a featured brew from Elevator Brewing Company!

 Performance Schedule: All MBC events are free!